The Center for Cosmetic Surgery

 At the Center for Cosmetic Surgery, our surgeons use both saline and the latest silicone gel breast implants; both types are safe, and each device has advantages and drawbacks.

-Saline implants offer the advantage of easier detection of a rupture, as the leaking saline would leak out of the implant and is harmlessly absorbed by the body.
-There are two types of saline implants available in the U.S. The more commonly used standard saline implants have a single silicone plastic shell that is filled via a fill tube after they are inserted into the breast.
-They are straightforward devices that have been in use for decades, and many patients are happy with them.
+They have been in use for decades, and many patients are happy with them.
 They perform best in patients with adequate tissue to hide them and are usually placed beneath the muscle.
 Because of their lack of structure, however, they tend to be more noticeable in the breast, both in terms of look and feel.
 They are more likely to ripple, especially in those with less soft tissue coverage due to thinness, pregnancy, or weight loss.
 The implants may be palpable to the patient or her partner and may feel “sloshy” in some cases.
-Finally, standard saline implants have a rupture rate higher than that seen in other devices.
+Finally, they have a rupture rate higher than that seen in other devices.

 Silicone breast implants are far more commonly chosen than saline.
 They offer a more natural feel and appearance for many patients; the less breast and body fat the patient has, the bigger the benefit she will get with silicone.
-Silicone implants have evolved from less cohesive, underfilled devices to the more cohesive “gummy” implants with ideal fill ratios that we have today.
+Silicone options have evolved from less cohesive, underfilled devices to the more cohesive “gummy” implants with ideal fill ratios that we have today.
 The first “gummy” implants to be released in the U.S. were shaped, textured devices.
 The textured surface was later found to be associated with a rare but potentially dangerous condition called BIA-ALCL.
-Due to concerns surrounding texture, the U.S. augmentation market shifted dramatically back to smooth, round implants, and the manufacturers responded by creating round implants with the more modern “gummy” silicone fill.
-In late 2024, the FDA approved Motiva implants for U.S. distribution.
-These novel implants are next-generation devices and have lower rates of rupture and capsular contracture.
-Importantly, Motiva implants behave well both beneath and above the muscle, opening up new opportunities for many patients.
-We have been working with these implants since 2018 and are well-versed in their use.
+Due to concerns surrounding texture, the U.S. market shifted dramatically back to smooth, round devices, and the manufacturers responded by creating round implants with the more modern “gummy” silicone fill.

-Aesthetic goals for breast augmentation surgery vary from patient to patient and are an intensely personal decision.
+Aesthetic goals for a boob job vary from patient to patient and are an intensely personal decision.
 No two patients are alike, and an individual evaluation of each patient’s anatomy and an exploration of their preferred breast size and shape are an important part of the consultation.
 We offer both in-bra sizers and Vectra 3D imaging as resources for helping patients choose their implants.
 Of course, our clinical expertise is vital to guide patients with respect to developing and delineating appropriate implant volume ranges, setting realistic goals, choosing incisions and the implant plane, and deciding on a variety of other details that can impact the long-term success of the procedure in both aesthetic and functional terms.

 You can read more about selecting your best implant size on our blog.